Welcome to the December Mindful Mama Carnival: Staying Mindful During the Holiday Season

-- Flying Through the Holidays Jenn at Monkey Butt Junction discusses how a simple organizational plan has kept her holidays balanced.
+- Buy Viagra 50mg - Erectile Dysfunction (Sildenafil), Buy Viagra Online Fast Jenn at Monkey Butt Junction discusses how a simple organizational plan has kept her holidays balanced.

 - Celebrating Advent week to week Lauren at Hobo Mama finds that counting down weeks instead of days helps children with the long wait.

 - 5 Ways to Stay Mindful This Holiday Season Charise at I Thought I Knew Mama shares ideas and photos that help her stay mindful throughout the holidays.

 - Simplifying the Holidays Mandy at Living Peacefully with Children shares how simplifying the holidays has made them more special for her.